MicrosoftDocs/learn/learn-pr/azure/deploy-java-spring-boot-app-service-mysql/includes/5-exercise-deploy.md

 ## Deploy the app

-The maven deploy plugin will create your Azure App instance, and copy your JAR file to the App server instances "/local/site/wwwroot" directory.
+The maven deploy plugin will create your Azure App server, and copy your JAR file to the App server's "/local/site/wwwroot" directory.
 Finally it will start your App via your Spring Boot JAR file's embedded HTTP server.

 Next, deploy your Spring Boot app to Azure using the following command: